Title

 Defendant attacked wife with a bolo, claiming sleepwalking; court rejected defense, upheld parricide conviction with mitigating factors.

-On the morning of April 9, 1930, after assisting Gregorio Diana in cleaning bamboo, the defendant returned home and found his wife, Crispina Diana, and a two-week-old child sleeping on the floor.
-Shortly thereafter Crispina cried for help.
-Gregorio went to the defendant’s house and found the defendant attacking Crispina with a bolo.
-With help from the defendant’s brother Teodulo, Gregorio disarmed and tied the defendant to a post.
-Authorities, including the justice of the peace, chief of police, a sanitary inspector and a policeman, were summoned.
-The defendant told the justice of the peace he attacked his wife because she had given P2.70 to Apolinar Sereno, whom the defendant suspected of illicit relations with his wife.
-Crispina died a few hours later; the subsequent examination disclosed ten wounds in different parts of her body.
+On the morning of April 9, 1930, in Ronda, Province of Cebu, JUAN N. GIMENA assisted his father-in-law, Gregorio Diana, in cleaning bamboo and then returned home.
+He found his wife, Crispina Diana, and a two-week-old child sleeping on the floor.
+Shortly thereafter Gregorio Diana heard his daughter cry for help, went to the defendant’s house, and found the defendant attacking Crispina with a bolo.
+With the assistance of Teodulo Gimena, a brother of the defendant, Gregorio disarmed the defendant and tied him to a post.
+Authorities including the justice of the peace, the chief of police, a sanitary inspector, and a policeman arrived.
+When asked why he had attacked his wife, the defendant said it was because she had given P2.70 to one Apolinar Sereno, whom he suspected of illicit relations with her.
+Crispina died a few hours later.
+The subsequent examination disclosed ten wounds in different parts of her body.

 ...continue reading